KamilCBK/amu_fpga/s1_clean/c1_cnt/REAMDE.md

 is equal to 100, the effective resolution of timer is 1000ns

 REQ-02:
-- 32bit timer output in incremental mode
+- 32bit timer output in decremental mode

 REQ-03:
 - start from zero on overflow